apluff/NeuroPattToolbox/README.md

 # Reference and citation
 If you use our code in your research, please cite us as follows:

 Rory G. Townsend and Pulin Gong (2018).
-Detection and analysis of spatiotemporal patterns in brain activity, Under Review.
+Detection and analysis of spatiotemporal patterns in brain activity, Under Review, PLOS Computational Biology.

-Rory G. Townsend, Selina S. Solomon, Paul R. Martin, Samuel G. Solomon and Pulin Gong (2017).
-Visual motion discrimination by propagating patterns in primate cerebral cortex, Journal of Neuroscience, 37: 10074-10084.

 # License